 3. Rough Sand the Floor

 You will begin with the 40-grit sandpaper on your drum sander on the entire floor; this paper is very coarse and will remove any scratches.
-Once you’ve finished with this grit, make sure to vacuum the floor with a brush attachment before moving on.
-Then you will continue this process with the 60-grit, then the 80, and lastly, the 120-grit if the floor is still feeling a bit rough.
-Using each type of sandpaper, you will slowly see a smoother surface.
+Once you have finished with this grit, vacuum the floor with a brush attachment before moving on.
+Then you will continue this process with the 60-grit, then the eighty, and lastly, the 120-grit if the floor is still feeling a bit rough.

 4. Screen Sand With a Floor Buffer